-The trainer: Adam Babin, USA weightlifting level 1 sports performance, CrossFit level 1 trainer, and founder of Power Keg CrossFit
+The trainer: Adam Babin, USA weightlifting level 1 sports performance, CrossFit level trainer, and founder of Power Keg Athletics.

 How it works: Do 9 reps of each exercise, then 7 reps of each, then 5 reps of each.

-The trainer: Matt Scanlon, CrossFit movement and mobility and level 1 trainer and owner of CrossFit Memorial Hill in Kansas City, MO
+The trainer: Matt Scanlon, owner of CrossFit Memorial Hill in Kansas City, MO

 How it works: Do the exercise for time.

 30 barbell clean and jerks (95 pounds for women)

 The coach: Christa Schinelli, certified personal trainer and level 1 CrossFit trainer